 Adjustment of Status (Green Card)

-"Please call to discuss the details of your case with me...
-Cal Knickerbocker, Attorney at Law"* Flat legal fee for attorney prepared Platinum Service totals $1500
+"Please call to discuss the details of your case with your immigration attorney"* Flat legal fee for attorney prepared Platinum Service totals $2250

 * Over 35 years experience

-Amerilawgroup provides Adjustments of Status for persons who are the spouse of a United States citizen and were lawfully in the United States at the time of their last entry.
+Amerilawgroup provides Adjustments of Status for persons who are the spouse of a United States citizen or permanent residents and were lawfully in the United States at the time of their last entry.

-Adjustment of status is the process necessary for legal immigrants married to US citizens to become a permanent US resident (Green Card Holder).Details:
+Adjustment of status is the process necessary for persons legally in the U.S. and married to US citizens to become a permanent US resident (Green Card Holder).Details:

 Our Platinum Service Provides:

-- Free confidential phone consultation with Calvin Knickerbocker, Immigration Attorney.
-He will work with you and advise you each step of the way.
+- Free confidential phone consultation with an immigration attorney.
+Who will work with you and advise you each step of the way.

 - Assistance in assembling all required support documents including medical reports and vaccination certificates.

-- Preparation of the required financial affidavit (Form I-864) and supporting documents.
+- Preparation of the required financial affidavit and supporting documents to prove financial capability of the sponsoring party.
 If you do not qualify financially, AmeriLawGroup will advise you with the necessary forms and documents for your required joint sponsor.

 - Consultation with both parties, as required, in preparation for the USCIS interview.